Carole Lombard: Dramatic efforts and second marriage (1938–1940)True Confession was the last film Lombard made on her Paramount contract, and she remained an independent performer for the rest of her career. Her next film was made at Warner Bros., where she played a famous actress in Mervyn LeRoy's Fools for Scandal (1938). The comedy met with scathing reviews and was a commercial failure, with Swindell calling it "one of the most horrendous flops of the thirties".Fools for Scandal was the only film Lombard made in 1938. By this time, she was devoted to her relationship with Clark Gable. The pair had reunited at a Hollywood party Lombard hosted in January 1936, having met on the set of No Man of Her Own in 1932. They had initially disliked each other due to their different personalities, but that night, Gable brought Lombard to his hotel, hoping to have sex with her, to which she replied, "Who do you think you are, Clark Gable?" He brought her back to the party, then back to her house, where she insulted him about his affair with Loretta Young (which whom he had fathered a secret child). The next morning, regretting her harshness, she sent him doves as a peace offering, and they began a romance early in 1936. The media took great interest in their partnership and frequently questioned if they would wed. Gable was separated from his wife, Maria, but she did not want to grant him a divorce. As his relationship with Lombard became serious, Maria eventually agreed to a settlement. The divorce was finalized in March 1939, and Gable and Lombard eloped in Kingman, Arizona on March 29. The couple bought a ranch in Encino, California, where they kept barnyard animals and enjoyed hunting trips. Almost immediately, Lombard wanted to start a family, but her attempts failed; after two miscarriages and numerous trips to fertility specialists, she was unable to have children. In addition, Gable was frequently unfaithful. Lombard once said, "My God, you know how I love Pa, but I can't say he's a helluva good lay." In early 1938, Lombard officially joined the Baháʼí Faith, which her mother had been a member of since 1922.

-Lombard was eager to win an Academy Award, and selected her next project—from several possible scripts—with the expectation that it would bring her the trophy.
+Lombard was eager to win an Academy Award, and selected her next project with the expectation that it would bring her the trophy.
 Vigil in the Night (1940), directed by George Stevens, featured Lombard as a nurse who faces a series of personal difficulties.
 Although the performance was praised, she did not get her nomination, as the sombre mood of the picture turned audiences away and box-office returns were poor.
-Despite the realization that she was best suited to comedies, Lombard completed one more drama: They Knew What They Wanted (1940), co-starring Charles Laughton, which was mildly successful.
+Despite the realization that she was best suited to comedies, Lombard completed the drama They Knew What They Wanted (1940), co-starring Charles Laughton, which was mildly successful, and which did receive an Oscar nomination—for her co-star, William Gargan, for Best Supporting Actor.

-Final roles (1941–42)
+Final roles (1941–1942)

-Accepting that "my name doesn't sell tickets to serious pictures", Lombard returned to comedy for the first time in three years to film Mr. & Mrs. Smith (1941), about a couple who learns that their marriage is invalid, with Robert Montgomery.
+Accepting that "my name doesn't sell tickets to serious pictures", Lombard returned to comedy in Mr. & Mrs. Smith (1941), about a couple who learns that their marriage is invalid, with Robert Montgomery.
 Lombard was influential in bringing Alfred Hitchcock, whom she knew through David O. Selznick, to direct one of his most atypical films.
-It was a commercial success, as audiences were happy with what Swindell calls "the belated happy news ... that Carole Lombard was a screwball once more."
+It was a commercial success, and audiences were happy with what Swindell calls "the belated happy news ... that Carole Lombard was a screwball once more."

 It was nearly a year before Lombard committed to another film, as she focused instead on her home and marriage.
 Determined that her next film be "an unqualified smash hit", she was also careful in selecting a new project.
 Through her agent, Lombard heard of Ernst Lubitsch's upcoming film: To Be or Not to Be (1942), a dark comedy that satirized the Nazi takeover of Poland.
-The actress had long wanted to work with Lubitsch, her favorite comedy director, and felt that the material—although controversial—was a worthy subject.
-Lombard accepted the role of actress Maria Tura, despite it being a smaller part than she was used to, and was given top billing over the film's male lead, Jack Benny.
-Filming took place in the fall of 1941, and was reportedly one of the happiest experiences of Lombard's career.
+The actress had long wanted to work with Lubitsch, and felt that the material—although controversial—was a worthy subject.
+Lombard accepted the role of actress Maria Tura, despite it being a smaller part than she was used to, and was given top billing over the film's male lead Jack Benny.
+Filming took place in the fall of 1941, and it was reportedly one of the happier experiences of Lombard's career.